diegoyon/diegoyon/README.md

 ## Hi there, I'm Diego 👋

 - 🔭 I’m a software developer!
-- 🌱 I’m constantly learning new frontend and backend technologies.
+- 🌱 I’m constantly learning new front-end and back-end technologies.
 - 🎓 I have a degree in mechatronics engineering.
 - 🤔 I'm currently open for a new job opportunity.
 - :nerd_face: I'm always learning, never stopping.